ENSwR/simulation/configs/README.md

 **Note:** This simulation does have support for species affecting each other's niches.
 However, it has been disabled for this release.
-It can be re-enabled by uncommenting the lines noted in [../src/Dials.py](https://github.com/ENSwR/simulation/blob/main/src/Dials.py)
+It can be re-enabled by uncommenting the lines noted in [../src/Dials.py](https://github.com/ENSwR/simulation/blob/main/src/Dials.py) although it may not be fully developed and may not function as expected.

 ### <ins>lifespan</ins> (required for decay)
 Integer value specifying the number of timesteps a particle of the species